Analysis | The NCAA tournament’s most vulnerable top seeds that could make early exits

 No. 1 Baylor (South)

-The Bears have been one of the nation’s top teams all season and have earned their place as a No. 1 seed by losing just twice en route to Indy.
+The Bears have been one of the nation’s top teams all season and have earned their place as a No. 1 seed by losing just twice en route to Indianapolis.
 Among their notable regular season results are a 13-point smackdown of fellow No. 1 seed Illinois; wins over West Virginia, Texas and Texas Tech (twice); and a split in their season series with Kansas.
-They’re the best three-point shooting team in the nation (41.8 percent) and boast the third most efficient offense, per Ken Pomeroy’s advanced metrics.
+They’re the best three-point shooting team in the nation (41.8 percent) and boast the third-most efficient offense, per Ken Pomeroy’s advanced metrics.
 What’s not to like?

 Well, the bad news for the Bears comes on the defensive boards.
 Baylor allows its opponents to come up with an offensive rebound on 31 percent of missed shots.
 That puts Baylor 280th in the nation in defensive rebounding percentage.

 More often than not, top teams fall because of factors that allow underdogs to narrow the talent gap.
-One of those factors is extra possessions, which can be created by generating turnovers, or snagging offensive rebounds to get another shot at scoring.
+One of those factors is extra possessions, which can be created by generating turnovers or snagging offensive rebounds to get another shot at scoring.

-One of Baylor’s many strengths is stealing the ball back (12.7 percent of possessions, the seventh highest rate in the nation), which balances the scales a bit after allowing all those offensive boards, but a particularly adept rebounding team could provide the Bears with a tough test.
+One of Baylor’s many strengths is stealing the ball back (12.7 percent of possessions, the seventh-highest rate in the nation), which balances the scales a bit after allowing all those offensive boards, but a particularly adept rebounding team could provide the Bears with a tough test.
 When Kansas gave Baylor its first loss this season, the Jayhawks snared 14 offensive rebounds and outrebounded the Bears 48-28.

-The South region is just brutal, with three teams in Pomeroy’s top 15 on the Bears’ side of the bracket (Wisconsin, Villanova and Purdue).
+The South Region is brutal, with three teams in Pomeroy’s top 15 on the Bears’ side of the bracket (Wisconsin, Villanova and Purdue).
 Ninth-seeded Wisconsin, a potential second-round matchup for Baylor, is one of the most under-seeded teams in the tournament based on Pomeroy’s metrics.
 Pomeroy ranks Wisconsin 10th overall, which would translate to a No. 3 seed.

 While Wisconsin is efficient and does not turn the ball over, No. 8 North Carolina might be an even worse head-to-head matchup for the Bears.
 UNC is the best team in the nation at snagging offensive rebounds, perfectly suited to exploit Baylor’s biggest weakness.